AdobeDocs/commerce-frontend-core/src/pages/guide/themes/debug.md

 Example:

-Let's find the file defining on the CSS classes used for displaying the mini shopping cart on the storefront, when the Blank theme by Magento is applied for the store view.
+Let's find the file defining on the CSS classes used for displaying the mini shopping cart on the storefront, when the Blank theme is applied for the store view.

 In the mini shopping cart template `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml` the top level element has `minicart-wrapper` class.